DylanCore13/ticket-lifecycle/README.md

  - The priority here is an EMERGENCY, since mobile online banking down this can lead to losses in revenue for the company or possibly worse.
- - This was assigned to agent "Jane Doe"
+ - This was assigned to agent "John Doe"
  - SLA Plan: SEV-A !!!
       - Business impacting, major critical incident
  - Department: System Administrators